Willmo3/NetLib/readme.md

 ## Usage

-Because TLA+ is not a standard programming language, NetLib cannot be used via some simple import statement.
-Instead, one must define a *parallel composition* of their model with NetLib.
+Because TLA+ is not a standard programming language, RobustNet cannot be used via some simple import statement.
+Instead, one must define a *parallel composition* of their model with RobustNet.
 For examples of this, please view our testing files.

 We define a network in two models:
-1. NetLib, representing the actual network channel
+1. RobustNet, representing the actual network channel
 2. NetClient, representing the clients

 And compose these two models together.